vandycknick/webtty/README.md

 ### Setup
 Before you can kick of a build you will need to run the following command.
 This will restore the projects dependencies and generate the required json schema messages.
-(This is necessary because not everything is fully integrated to msbuild yet.)
+(This is necessary because not everything is fully integrated into msbuild yet.)

 #### Unix (Linux/MacOs)
 ```sh